Updated for 2021

 It’s that time of year!
 If you are applying to graduate school and are overwhelmed at the prospect, don’t worry, that’s completely normal!
 Today’s article is the first of a two part series about applying and selecting a graduate program, specifically in PER.
 Let’s focus on the picking programs and applying part now and in the spring, we’ll cover how to select which program to attend.

 First, some disclaimers.
 This guide is one of many perspectives of applying to graduate school.
 While I study graduate admissions in physics, I am a white male who graduated from a research-intensive university as an undergraduate and hence, my perspectives are informed by those privileges.
-Additionally, how the admissions process may differ this year due to the coronavirus and the canceling of the physics GRE in the fall is anyone’s guess.

 Before you can apply to graduate programs, you first have to determine which programs interest you.
 A helpful starting point is to consider why you want to go to graduate school and what you are hoping to get out of it.
 You want to make sure that the programs you apply to support your goals.